As a born-and-raised San Francisco native, Liz has long had a fascination with the history of San Francisco and the greater Bay Area.

 The garden, in my youth, was free.
 Sadly, that is no longer the case, unless you arrive between 9:00 and 10:00 a.m. on a Monday, Wednesday, or Friday.

-The admission schedule (current as of October 2018) is as follows:
+The cost of admission (current as of May 2022) is as follows:

 The Tea Garden is located right in the very center of Golden Gate Park, across from the music concourse and the California Academy of Sciences; it is next door to the DeYoung Museum.